-- 13.2.2 The only Person who may appeal a decision to impose a Provisional Suspension is the Cricketer or Cricketer Support Person affected by the Provisional Suspension. - 13.2.3 Subject to Article 13.6, an appeal pursuant to Articles 13.2.1 or 13.2.2 shall be made as follows: - 13.2.3.1 In a case arising from participation in an ICC Event or involving an International-Level Cricketer, the appeal shall be made to CAS, following the procedures set out in CAS's Code of Sports-related Arbitration (as amended by Article 13.9 of the Rules), save that the standard of review shall be as follows: - (a) The scope of review on appeal before CAS includes all issues relevant to the matter and is expressly not limited to the issues or scope of review before the initial decision maker; and - (b) in making its decision, CAS need not give deference to the discretion exercised by the body whose decision is being appealed. - 13.2.3.2 In all other cases, the appeal shall be made to the Appeal Panel in accordance with Article 13.3, subject to the right of certain parties to make a further appeal to CAS, in accordance with Article 13.5.4.
+- 13.2.2 The only Person who may appeal a decision to impose a Provisional Suspension is the Cricketer or other Person affected by the Provisional Suspension. - 13.2.3 Subject to Article 13.6, an appeal pursuant to Articles 13.2.1 or 13.2.2 shall be made as follows: - In a case arising from participation in an ICC Event or involving an International-Level Player, the appeal shall be made to CAS, following the procedures set out in CAS's Code of Sports-related Arbitration (as amended by Article 13.9 of the Rules), save that the standard of review shall be as follows: - (a) The scope of review on appeal before CAS includes all issues relevant to the matter and is expressly not limited to the issues or scope of review before the initial decision maker Any party to the appeal may submit evidence, legal arguments and claims that were not raised in the first instance hearing so long as they arise from the same cause of action or same general facts or circumstances raised or addressed in the first instance hearing; and - (b) in making its decision, CAS need not give deference to the discretion exercised by the body whose decision is being appealed. - 13.2.3.2 In all other cases, the appeal shall be made to the Appeal Panel in accordance with Article 13.3, subject to the right of certain parties to make a further appeal to CAS, in accordance with Article 13.5.4.